-The Company had reassess the useful life of unit-1 plant & machinery and building whose useful life was reduce due to wear & tear, company reassess the reduce life as per analysis of mechanical chartered engineer also take certificate from them (refer note 3.4).
+The Company had reassessed the useful life of plant & machinery installed at PAP & SAP plant whose useful life was reduce due to wear & tear.
+The aforesaid reassessment had been done as per analysis & certificate of mechanical chartered engineer. (refer note 3.4).